athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

       <a href="#sanity-check-toolchain-ref" aria-label="Back to content">Back</a>
     </li>
     <li id="package-repos">
       <code class="gatsby-code-text">Clojars</code> is not the only way to find versions, or even gain access to libraries.
 Another place to look is on Github where the source code for your packages live.
-Further, you can even specify a specific hash to download the packages directly from github.
+In addition, you can even specify a specific hash to download the packages directly from github.
 Feel read to read more about that <a class="blog-content__link" href="https://clojure.org/reference/deps_and_cli#_dependencies" target="_blank" rel="noopener noreferrer">here</a>.
       <a href="#package-repos-ref" aria-label="Back to content">Back</a>
     </li>
     <li id="build-config-options">